uktrade/data-hub-api/README.md

 ## Granting access to the front end

 The [internal front end](https://github.com/uktrade/data-hub-frontend) uses single sign-on.
-You should configure Leeloo as follows to use with the front end:
+You should configure the API as follows to use with the front end:

 * `SSO_ENABLED`: `True`
 * `RESOURCE_SERVER_INTROSPECTION_URL`: URL of the [RFC 7662](https://tools.ietf.org/html/rfc7662) introspection endpoint (should be the same server the front end is using).
 This is provided by a [Staff SSO](https://github.com/uktrade/staff-sso) instance.